StarWonder67/ShunDepression/README.md

-# Features
+## Features
 1. A dynamic dashboard with links to motivational and inspirational blogs,posts,news,videos,songs
 2. An open community chat-box where people from all round the world can interact
 3. Creative Workspace (A dashboard) where users can-
     * write a blog
     * maintain a to-do list
-    * upload stories,poems,paintings (anything which they are talented in)
+    * upload stories,poems,paintings (anything which the user is talented in)
 4. Static webpages with information on what is depression, how to deal with it,etc

 # CONTRIBUTING.md
+Dive right in, and start [contributing by reading the guidlines here](https://github.com/StarWonder67/ShunDepression/blob/master/CONTRIBUTING.md)

 # RESOURCES FOR BEGINNERS
-link to mdn,bootstrap,css,etc
+1. **Learn Web development** :